 - Session 5: Discuss research of college majors; why continue to study Latin?; Participation and why it’s important in preparing for college

 - Session 6: Choosing Courses for 10th Grade and Beyond

 - Session 7: What can I do this summer to enhance my college applications?

 We encourage Juniors and Seniors to begin their planning for college through regular meetings throughout the year.
 Click here to see our checklists for Juniors and Seniors to get a sense of this process and to prepare your own student for what lies ahead!

 Although we try to minimize the number of standardized exams that our students take, there are three exams that we administer to help students prepare for their college applications.

 - PSAT: The Preliminary SAT is an exam designed to prepare students for college entrance exams (SAT and ACT).
 We offer the exam in October of each year to the Sophomores and the Juniors for two reasons.
 First, we want students to have experience taking standardized tests before having to do so for their college applications.
 Secondly, the scores of students in their junior year are entered into competition for National Merit Scholarships.
 Becoming a finalist for the National Merit Scholarship is a great accomplishment and we want to offer that possibility to our students.

 - ACT: Most colleges and universities require submission of college entrance exam scores.
 Most of our students choose to take the ACT.
-We will be administering the ACT in school starting in the school year 2021-22 to all Juniors to facilitate that requirement for our students.
+We administer the exam on-site once a year to facilitate that requirement for our students.

 - CLT: The Classical Learning Test is designed to better evaluate students who have been educated in a Classical school.
 Students who are interested in taking this exam should speak with Dr. Skemp.